Like karaoke night at your favorite bar, new banking fees have a way of making even longtime customers head for the exits.

 Close the old checking account

 Now it’s time to bid a fond (or not-so-fond) farewell to your old account.
-Ware recommends doing this in person, if possible.
+Do this in person, if possible.
 That way you’ll walk away with proof your account is closed and the bank won’t attempt to tack on charges later or report you to ChexSystems for unpaid items.

-You’ll want to be sure all checks written from the account have cleared before taking out the last of your cash, Ware says.
+You’ll want to be sure all checks written from the account have cleared before taking out the last of your cash.

 If your account is closed when those checks attempt to clear, they’ll bounce, potentially damaging your relationship with whomever the check was written for or incurring late-payment fees.

-To put the finishing touches on your checking account transition, shred all the checks and debit cards that came with your old account to prevent them from being used by identity thieves, Ware says.
+To put the finishing touches on your checking account transition, shred all the checks and debit cards that came with your old account to prevent them from being used by identity thieves.